musiciansofmanoa/musiciansofmanoa.github.io/index.md

 This is the sign in page.
 You can enter your current account information to login in.

 <img src="../images/m3home.png">
 Here is the landing page you see after when you log in or sign up.
-On the top navigation bar, there are several options for you to click to navigate the app including Profiles, Browse, and Jam Sessions.
+On the top navigation bar, there are several options for you to click to navigate the app including Profiles, Browse, Jam Sessions, etc.

 <img src="../images/m3profile.png">
 Here is the proile page where you can view your own profile page and update it.